 “I’ll tell you why,” volunteered Robbie, the smile gone from her face.
 “We wanted Curtis’s uncle to marry us.
 We went to talk to him today to....”
 Choked by emotion, her chin quivered and her eyes watered over.

 “You all know who my uncle is,” said Curtis.
 “Pastor Desmond Morehouse.
-Well, because Robbie and I are both divorced, he said he won’t marry us.”
+Well, because Robbie and I are both divorced, he said he cannot marry us.”

-The people at the table groaned and there were a few disparaging comments about the Pastor.
+The people at the table groaned and the air was punctuated with a few disparaging epithets about the Pastor.